osmandapp/web/main/docs/user/personal/maps.md

 ![Local category item actions 2](@site/static/img/personal/maps/local_menu_items_1_andr.png) ![Local category item actions](@site/static/img/personal/maps/local_menu_items_2_andr.png)

-Each item in the list has its 3-dot menu.
+Each item in the list has its three-dot menu.
 For most data categories, only two actions are available:
 - **Info**.
 Redirects to the *[Local data item overview](#local-data-item-overview)* screen.
 - **Export**.
 Redirects to the *Settings → Export to File* screen.